-Equal Employment Opportunity Law Internship
+Equal Employment Opportunity Law Externship

 3 CREDIT HOURS (Tampa) or 12 CREDIT HOURS (*Semester long-Washington DC)

-Robert Dale Bickel, Professor of Law
+Jason Bent, Professor of Law

 Students are placed in the Tampa Field Office of the United States Equal Employment Opportunity Commission, a federal agency created by Congress to enforce Title VII of the Civil Rights Act of 1964, the Pregnancy Discrimination Act, the Age Discrimination in Employment Act of 1964, and the Americans with Disabilities Act.
 Students are assigned actual cases, beginning with client intake and proceeding through investigation, including interaction with parties and witnesses, review of documents, and determination of cause/no cause.
 Students also work directly with the Office of the General Counsel on cases that are the subject of litigation.

 • Successful completion of all first-year required courses;

 • Be in good academic standing; and

 • Submit a completed application by the appropriate deadline (for more information, see www.law.stetson.edu/clinics).